google/executor.nvim/README.md

 You can configure between using a popup window and a split, and adjust their sizes.
 See `:h executor.nvim` for full details.

+## Status line

+Executor will pop up when a task succeeds or fails, but you can also include it in your status line.
+Use `require('executor').statusline()` to generate the output.